Women Divers: Part of the Navy Team

 “When divers see a dive-pin on your chest, no matter who you are, they know you went through a rite of passage unique among divers.
 Everyone went through the same rigors of physical training.
 Navy diving is based up on a buddy system.
 Your life depends upon that buddy in the water with you.
 You have to trust them in their knowledge and ability, as well as they have to trust you to take care of them if things go sideways.
 The result is that the Navy diving community is another family within the Navy family.”

-Learn more about the women divers originally featured in this exhibit and other female Navy divers who also helped pave the way.
+Learn more about the women divers originally featured in this exhibit and about other female Navy divers who also helped pave the way.

 Captain Debra Bodenstedt qualified as a SCUBA, surface-supplied, and mixed gas diver in 1983.
 In 1984, she became the first woman to qualify as a submarine rescue chamber operator, and was the first woman to command the Consolidated Divers Unit in San Diego from 1998–2000.
 Captain Bodenstedt worked on the Challenger recovery in 1986 and dove on the USS Monitor salvage expedition in 2001.
 She was inducted into the Women Divers Hall of Fame in 2002.